eldoyle/PythonIntro/_episodes/07-Conditionals.md

 + `!=` is not equal to

 ## Booleans
-`True` and `False` are special words in Python called booleans which represent true and false statements.
+`True` and `False` are special words in Python called **booleans** which represent true and false statements.
 However, they aren’t the only values in Python that are true and false.
-In fact, any value can be used in an if or elif.
+In fact, any value can be used in an *if* or *elif* statement.

 > ## What values are True?
 > After reading and running the code below, explain what the rule is for which values are considered true and which are